Join MIPI

 The MIPI Debug Working Group addresses debug challenges for both mobile devices and mobile-influenced devices.
 It aims to define and unify debug solutions for mating connections, pin assignment, and electrical characteristics; reuse debug functional interfaces and protocols; and develop debug/trace protocols and associated software layers for highly integrated systems that are deployed in the field.
 It supports legacy interfaces and protocols wherever possible.

-For more information, view the MIPI white paper, "Architecture Overview for Debug" and supporting document, "MIPI Alliance Recommendation for Debug and Trace Connectors."
+For more information, view the MIPI white paper, "Architecture Overview for Debug" and supporting document, "MIPI Debug & Trace Connector Recommendations."